Skip to content

 • Same parameters (number, type, order)

-• Same return type (or covariant)
+• Same return type (or covariant for different return type)

 • Same or less restrictive access